Enerpac Tool Group: History

+The company sold its Cortland Industrial business in 2023 to Tufropes, a Toronto-based company, for $20 million.

+In 2024, Enerpac Tool Group acquired DTA The Smart Move for €24 million.

+In 2025, Enerpac Tool Group moved their headquarters to Milwaukee, Wisconsin.

 Enerpac

-Enerpac is a business is a division of Enerpac Tool Group (NYSE: EPAC) a $1.5 billion diversified global manufacturing company of industrial tools, and is headquartered in Menomonee Falls, Wisconsin.
+Enerpac, a division of Enerpac Tool Group (NYSE: EPAC), is a $1.5 billion diversified global manufacturing company of industrial tools, and is headquartered in Milwaukee, Wisconsin.
 Enerpac operates in the high-pressure hydraulics market with locations in worldwide.
 The business has over 30 offices in 22 different countries and over 1,000 employees.
 Enerpac manufactures high-pressure hydraulic equipment such as controlled bolting tools and portable machine equipment, to the international market.
 The business focuses on the design of products, from small cylinders to computer-operated lifting & positioning systems.

 Historian John Gurda authored "The Drive To Lead," a history of Actuant, that highlights important events in Enerpac's history.

 Power-Packer

 Power-Packer is a Netherlands-based producer and distributor of electro-hydraulic motion control systems for customers on a global basis, and is part of the CentroMotion organization.
 Their market includes original equipment manufacturers and suppliers in different markets, such as automotive, medical, commercial vehicles and others.
 Power-Packer has headquarters in the Netherlands and the United States, and manufacturing plants in those countries as well as Turkey, France, Mexico, Brazil, China and India.
 Power-Packer specializes in solutions for motion control.